~ 7 min read · Updated July 2026

 - Decision beyond the scope of the arbitration agreement;

-- Tribunal composition or procedure not compliant with the agreement/law.
+- Tribunal composition or procedure not compliant with the agreement or the law.

 Court-established grounds: